 More pictures of Royal Ascot can be seen at this thread.Filed under British Royals

-Tagged Elizabeth II, Fashion, Lady Nicholas Windsor, Princess Beatrice of York, Princess Eugenie of York, Princess Michael, Royal Ascot, The Countess of Wessex, The Princess Royal.
+Tagged Elizabeth II of the United Kingdom, Fashion, Lady Nicholas Windsor, Princess Beatrice of York, Princess Eugenie of York, Princess Michael of Kent, Royal Ascot, The Countess of Wessex, The Princess Royal.